-OTF assessments in UCI have been conducted since 1979 (Waltemyer 1983).
-Beginning in 2016, a State of Alaska research vessel (R/V Solstice) took over the day to day fishing operations of the UCI OTF project (Dupuis et al 2016).
+The OTF assessments in UCI have been conducted since 1979 (Waltemyer 1983).
+Beginning in 2016, the State of Alaska research vessel R/V Solstice has conducted the daily fishing operations of the UCI OTF project (Dupuis et al. 2016).
 Since 1992, 6 fixed stations have been fished along a transect across southern Cook Inlet from Anchor Point to the Red River delta (Frothingham and Willette 2018).
-Data from the 2019 OTF program was used to provide an inseason estimate of sockeye salmon run strength by determining the passage rate, which was an estimate of the number of sockeye salmon that enter the district per index point or catch per unit of effort statistic (CPUE) (Appendix A1).
-The cumulative CPUE curve was then compared to historical run timing profiles so that an estimate could be made of the final CPUE during the season.
-This in turn provided an inseason estimate of the total run of sockeye salmon to UCI.
-Based on these OTF data, the timing of the 2019 sockeye salmon run was estimated to be approximately 2 days late, and slightly below forecast (Robert DeCino, Division of Commercial Fisheries Area Research Biologist, ADF&G, Soldotna; personal communication).
+Data from the 2019 OTF program was used to provide an inseason estimate of sockeye salmon run strength by determining the passage rate, which is an estimate of the number of sockeye salmon that enter the district per index point or catch per unit of effort statistic (CPUE) (Appendix A1).
+The cumulative CPUE curve was then compared to historical run timing profiles to make an estimate of the final CPUE during the season.
+This, in turn, provided an inseason estimate of the total run of sockeye salmon to UCI.
+Based on these OTF data, the timing of the 2019 sockeye salmon run was estimated to be approximately 2 days late and slightly below forecast (Robert DeCino, Division of Commercial Fisheries Area Research Biologist, ADF&G, Soldotna; personal communication).

-Both sonar and weirs are used to estimate inseason abundance of sockeye salmon.
-Sonar technology was first employed to quantify sockeye salmon escapement into glacial rivers in UCI in the Kenai and Kasilof rivers in 1968, then expanded to the Susitna River in 1978, and the Crescent River in 1979 (Westerman and Willette 2011).
-In 2011, ADF&G transitioned from older Bendix sonar systems to DIDSON (Westerman and Willette 2011) in both the Kenai and Kasilof rivers.
-The sonar project on the Kasilof River was transitioned to ARIS Sonar in 2018 (Glick and Faulkner 2019).
-The sockeye salmon sonar project in the Yentna River was terminated after the 2008 season when a comprehensive mark-recapture study in the Susitna River drainage verified that sockeye salmon passage estimates in the Yentna River were biased low due to fish wheel selectivity bias (Appendix A12; Yanusz et al. 2007).
+Both sonar and weirs are used to estimate the inseason abundance of sockeye salmon.
+Sonar technology was first employed to quantify sockeye salmon escapement into glacial rivers in UCI in the Kenai and Kasilof Rivers in 1968, then expanded to the Susitna River in 1978, and the Crescent River in 1979.
+In 2011, ADF&G transitioned from older Bendix sonar systems to DIDSON in Kenai and Kasilof Rivers (Westerman and Willette 2011).
+The sonar project on the Kasilof River transitioned to ARIS in 2018 (Glick and Faulkner 2019).
+The sockeye salmon sonar project in the Yentna River ended after the 2009 season when a comprehensive mark-recapture study in the Susitna River drainage verified that sockeye salmon passage estimates in the Yentna River were biased low due to fish wheel selectivity bias (Appendix A12; Yanusz et al. 2007).
 Based on this information, beginning in 2009, the Yentna River sockeye salmon SEG was replaced with 3 weir-based SEGs at Chelatna and Judd Lakes in the Yentna River drainage and at Larson Lake in the Susitna River drainage (Fair et al. 2009).
-At the 2017 BOF meeting, these 3 SEGs were modified (Table 1; Erickson et al 2017) after incorporating 7 years of additional escapement data using a new 3-tier percentile approach (Clark et al. 2014).
+At the 2017 BOF meeting, these 3 SEGs were modified (Erickson et al. 2017) after incorporating 7 years of additional escapement data using a new 3-tier percentile approach (Clark et al. 2014).
 The new SEGs are 20,000-45,000 fish at Chelatna Lake, 15,000-40,000 at Judd Lake, and 15,000-35,000 at Larson Lake.
-Age composition of adult sockeye salmon returning to certain systems are also assessed at these weir sites.
-(Appendix A13).
+Age composition data of adult sockeye salmon returning to these lakes were also collected at the weir sites (Appendix A13).
 A sonar project on the Crescent River, operational since 1979, was discontinued in 2013 due to a lack of funding.